 12 Zerubavel son of Shealtiel and the Kohen Gadol Yehoshua son of Yehotzadak and all the rest of the people gave heed to the summons of Hashem their God and to the words of the Navi Chagai, when Hashem their God sent him; the people feared Hashem.

 13 And Chagai, Hashem‘s messenger, fulfilling Hashem‘s mission, spoke to the people, “I am with you—declares Hashem.”

-14 Then Hashem roused the spirit of Zerubavel son of Shealtiel, the governor of Yehuda, and the spirit of the kohen gadol Yehoshua son of Yehotzadak, and the spirit of all the rest of the people: They came and set to work on the House of God of Hosts, their God,
+14 Then Hashem roused the spirit of Zerubavel son of Shealtiel, the governor of Yehuda, and the spirit of the Kohen Gadol Yehoshua son of Yehotzadak, and the spirit of all the rest of the people: They came and set to work on the House of the lord of Hosts, their God,

 15 on the twenty-fourth day of the sixth month.
 In the second year of King Darius,

 טו בְּיוֹם עֶשְׂרִים וְאַרְבָּעָה לַחֹדֶשׁ בַּשִּׁשִּׁי בִּשְׁנַת שְׁתַּיִם לְדָרְיָוֶשׁ הַמֶּלֶךְ׃